San Diego State hosts No. 4 Gonzaga following Battle’s 21-point game - WTOP News

 San Diego; Monday, 10 p.m.
 EST

-BOTTOM LINE: No. 4 Gonzaga visits San Diego State after Khalif Battle scored 21 points in Gonzaga’s 113-54 win against the UMass-Lowell River Hawks.
+BOTTOM LINE: No. 4 Gonzaga plays San Diego State after Khalif Battle scored 21 points in Gonzaga’s 113-54 victory over the UMass-Lowell River Hawks.

-San Diego State went 26-11 overall a season ago while going 14-1 at home.
-The Aztecs averaged 7.4 steals, 4.0 blocks and 10.6 turnovers per game last season.
+San Diego State finished 26-11 overall last season while going 14-1 at home.
+The Aztecs averaged 74.1 points per game last season, 15.5 from the free-throw line and 21 from deep.

-Gonzaga went 8-2 on the road and 27-8 overall a season ago.
-The Bulldogs averaged 16.7 assists per game on 32.0 made field goals last season.
+Gonzaga finished 8-2 on the road and 27-8 overall last season.
+The Bulldogs averaged 84.5 points per game last season, 42.3 in the paint, 14.6 off of turnovers and 13.9 on fast breaks.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.